pointOfive/Home/Analysis/README.md

 the p-value; rather, as is quickly seen via some simulation experiements, the p-value does not have an direct correlation with the proportion of null hypotheses that are true at a given p-value level.

-### Interactive simulation

-The following interactive dashboard shows the correlation of p-value and null hypotheses truthfulness by plotting the proportion of true null hypotheses rejected at a given p-value level.
+The following simulation dashboard shows the correlation of p-value and null hypotheses truthfulness by plotting the proportion of true null hypotheses rejected at a given p-value level under various settings.
-The relevant setting are:

-- proportion of null hypotheses that are true
-- the effect size of true alternative hypotheses

-We consider the quite universal normally distributed test statistics, and note that under standardization sample size and effect size are interchangable characteristics.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#p_values) to explore the live interactable version of the plot.

 <p align="center">
 <a href="http://ec2-54-90-249-36.compute-1.amazonaws.com/#p_values"><img src="images/pvals.jpeg"/></a>